Battle of Al Wajbah: Negotiations

 Mehmed sent a letter to Al Thani demanding that he disband his troops and pledge loyalty to the Ottomans.
-However, Al Thani remained adamant in his refusal to comply with Ottoman authority, and, additionally, refused to meet with Mehmed himself on the basis of ill health.
+Al Thani remained adamant in his refusal to comply with Ottoman authority and refused to meet with Mehmed himself on the basis of ill health.
 Instead, he appointed his brother, Ahmed bin Mohammed Al Thani, as his emissary.
 In March, after a month of back-and-forth parleying, Mehmed lost patience and imprisoned Al Thani's brother and between 13 and 16 prominent Qatari tribal leaders on the Ottoman corvette Merrikh.
 He also blockaded the village of Al Wajbah.

 Al Thani offered to pay a fee of ten thousand liras in return for the captives' release, but Mehmed declined his offer.

 Battle

 After declining Sheikh Jassim Al Thani's offer, Mehmed ordered a column of troops to advance towards Al Wajbah Fort under the command of general Yusuf Effendi.
 Shortly after Effendi's troops arrived at Al Wajbah, they came under heavy gunfire from Qatari infantry and cavalry troops, which totalled 3,000 to 4,000 men.
-After seven hours of exchange of gunfire, the Ottomans retreated to Shebaka fortress, where they sustained further casualties from a Qatari incursion.
+After seven hours of exchanging gunfire, the Ottomans retreated to Shebaka fortress, where they sustained further casualties from a Qatari incursion.
 The Ottomans also lost contact with their incoming reinforcements from Kuwait, as their messages had been intercepted by Qatari Bedouins.

 The Ottoman troops retreated for a third time, to their fortress in Al Bidda, where their corvette was stationed.
 They proceeded to fire indiscriminately at the townspeople, killing a number of civilians.
 Shortly after, Al Thani's advancing column besieged the fortress and cut off the water supply of the neighbourhood.
 Without water and lacking in supplies, the Ottomans conceded defeat and agreed to relinquish the Qatari captives in return for the safe passage of Mehmed's cavalry to Hofuf by land.

 A report by the British government published one year after the battle states the following:

 Aftermath

 Out of fear of further rebellion, the Ottoman government granted Al Thani a full pardon.
-Furthermore, the Ottoman sultan, Abdülhamid II, deposed Mehmet Hafiz Pasha as governor of Basra.
-Although Qatar did not gain full independence from the Ottoman Empire until 1915, the result of the battle further consolidated the Al Thani rule over the country.
+Furthermore, the Ottoman sultan, Abdul Hamid II, deposed Mehmet Hafiz Pasha as governor of Basra.
+Although Qatar did not gain full independence from the Ottoman Empire until 1915, the result of the battle further consolidated Al Thani-rule over the country.
 It is also seen by Qataris as a defining moment in the establishment of Qatar as a modern state.